-What was your first acting role and what can you remember about being on set?
+What was your first acting role and what do you remember most from being on set?

 My first role ever was a short film produced by my friend in which I played a dream girl; very small part.
 I remember thinking, wow, this is really fun, and people do this for a living, so why not me?
 From that point, I worked on other small projects, and then some larger projects, network shows, etc. but the feeling of happiness and gratitude is always the same, project to project.

-How did you get into stunt work and what training is involved?
+We understand you also do stunt work, how did you get into this and what training is involved?

 Being a dancer, stunt work comes pretty naturally because I am used to moving my body in a lot of unique ways.
 But I did have to learn a good amount on set, shortly before shooting the tie scene.
 Luckily, I am a fast learner!

 Can you tell us about your involvement with Hot Bath an’ A Stiff Drink 2, and when did you work on it?